Kenya Passport Ranking

-The Kenyan passport currently ranks on the 70th place according to the Guide visa index.
+The Kenyan passport currently ranks on the 70th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 72 countries.
 This gives it an overall medium-low mobility score.
 Kenyan passport holders have visa-free access and visas on arrival to countries such as Malaysia, Senegal, Singapore and Panama.
 Kenyan nationals require a visa to enter about 154 destinations in the world.
 Some of the destinations for which a prior visa is required are the United States, the European Union, the United Kingdom and Japan.

 The Republic of Kenya is a former British colony consisting of 8 provinces.
 The nation is situated in Eastern Africa and is bordered by Tanzania, Somalia, Ethiopia, Uganda and South Sudan.
 Kenya has a surface area of 580,367 square kilometers.
 This makes it the 24th largest country in Africa.
 Its climate varies from arid in the interior to tropical along the coast.
 Its terrain is characterized by low plains that rise up to the central highlands.

 Kenya has an overall population of 47.5 million people.
 Which makes it the 7th most populated country in Africa.
 The capital of the nation is Nairobi, which is also the most populous city with over 4.3 million inhabitants.
 Other major cities are Mombasa, Kisumu, Nakuru and Ruiru.
 The largest airport is Jomo Kenyatta International Airport (NBO) with 7 million yearly passengers, which is named after the first President Jomo Kenyatta.
 The airport connects Kenya to a variety of destinations in Africa, Europe and the Middle East.